Inflectra/rapise-documentation/docs/Guide/cross_browser_testing.md

 ==obsolete==

-To iterate through browsers in Rapise create a new test with **Web** methodology.
+To iterate through browsers in Rapise, create a new test with **Web** methodology.

-Now add a reference to the Web test you want to run in different browsers.
-In the `Files` view right click the test node and choose `Add File(s)...`.
-Provide the path to `*.sstest` file.
+Now, add a reference to the Web test you want to run in different browsers.
+In the `Files` view, right-click the test node and choose `Add File(s)...`.
+Provide the path to the `*.sstest` file.
 You will see the reference added to the `Files` view.

 ![test reference](./img/cross_browser_testing_testreference.png)

 Drag the reference to the editor window.
-Rapise will generate `DoInvokeTest` call.
+Rapise will generate a `DoInvokeTest` call.

 ![invoke test](./img/cross_browser_testing_dragdroptest.png)

-To execute a test with a given browser profile you need a pair of commands.
+To execute a test with a given browser profile, you need a pair of commands.

 ```javascript
 Navigator.SelectBrowserProfile("BROWSER PROFILE");
 Global.DoInvokeTest('PATH TO THE TEST');
 ```

-So to run the test in three different browsers we get the following content of the `Test.js`:
+So, to run the test in three different browsers, we get the following content for `Test.js`:

 ```javascript
 function Test(params)